 Meaning

-In the quote “I learn something not because I have to, but because I really want to.
+“I learn something not because I have to, but because I really want to.
 That’s the same view I have for performing.
-I’m performing because I really want to, not because I have to bring bread back home.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that understanding takes time.
+I’m performing because I really want to, not because I have to bring bread back home.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that understanding takes time.

 Theme